-This helps limit any unauthorized access to the information you may still have open on your system.
-Company devices should only be powered on during work hours and should be promptly shut off at the end of your work day.
+This practice helps limit any unauthorized access to the information you may still have open on your system.
+Company devices should only be powered on during work hours and should promptly shut off at the end of your workday.

 Cybersecurity Compliance Made Easy

 These are just a few of the best cybersecurity recommendations for working remotely.
-Depending on your industry, you should still speak with your immediately supervisor to ensure you’re obeying company protocol.
+Depending on your industry, you should still speak with your immediate supervisor to ensure you’re obeying company protocol.
 Smart cybersecurity doesn’t take a break when the office is empty.
-For example, healthcare employees have a duty to protect patient data in accordance with HIPAA, meaning cybersecurity is even more sensitive than ever.
+For example, healthcare employees have to protect patient data per HIPAA, meaning cybersecurity is even more sensitive than ever.